Gamida Cell: Cross-Border Prepack Preserves Omisirge Commercialization

 Company Background and Omisirge

 Gamida Cell was founded in 1998 in Jerusalem and built a platform around nicotinamide (NAM) technology to expand cord blood derived stem cells and natural killer cells.
-The companys background and location are outlined in the Startup Nation Finder profile and in public company profiles such as Crunchbase.
-The US subsidiary, Gamida Cell Inc., commercialized the lead product while manufacturing took place in Israel, with cord blood shipped to Kiryat Gat for a multi week manufacturing process and then shipped to US transplant centers, as described in the first day declaration.
+The US subsidiary, Gamida Cell Inc., commercialized the lead product while manufacturing took place in Israel, with cord blood shipped to Kiryat Gat for a multi week manufacturing process and then shipped to US transplant centers, as described in the First Day Declaration.

 Omisirge (omidubicel-onlv) is the core value driver.
 The FDA approved Omisirge on April 17, 2023 for adults and pediatric patients age 12 and older with hematologic malignancies who need allogeneic stem cell transplantation, and the product received breakthrough therapy, priority review, and orphan drug designations.
-The FDA overview and the companys approval release emphasize that Omisirge is a NAM modified expanded cord blood product and the first FDA approved expanded cord blood therapy in its category https://www.fda.gov/vaccines-blood-biologics/omisirge and https://investors.gamida-cell.com/news-events/press-releases/news-release-details/gamida-cells-allogeneic-cell-therapy-omisirger/.
+The FDA describes Omisirge as the first FDA approved expanded cord blood.
+The company described it as a NAM modified expanded cord blood product.

 Clinical and manufacturing profile.
-Pharmacy Times noted that Omisirge is derived from a cord blood unit split into cultured and non cultured fractions and uses vitamin B3 to expand stem cells, reflecting a specialized manufacturing workflow https://www.pharmacytimes.com/view/fda-approves-gamida-cell-s-omisirge-for-planned-umbilical-cord-blood-transplantation.
+Pharmacy Times described cultured and non cultured fractions and the use of vitamin B3 to expand cells.
 Bankruptcy filings add that the process takes approximately 21 days and requires international shipping, which increases fixed costs and makes scale up capital intensive.
 The same filings estimate a net selling price around $300,000 per patient and an addressable market below 10,000 transplants per year, highlighting a high price, low volume profile.

 Commercialization constraints.
 The companys 2023 revenue was modest at roughly $1.78 million, reflecting a launch that was still ramping when the restructuring began, as described in the first day declaration.
-BioSpace reported that the company described a lean launch strategy, targeting more than 40 transplant centers by year end 2024 after onboarding 17 centers in 2023, an approach driven by resource constraints https://www.biospace.com/gamida-restructures-under-ownership-of-highbridge-capital-management.
+The company described a lean launch strategy, targeting 40 transplant centers by 2024 after onboarding 17 centers in 2023.
 The combination of high fixed manufacturing costs, modest early revenue, and a narrow market made the capital structure fragile when capital markets tightened.

 |---|---|---|